 Coxinha is probably one of the reasons my husband fell in love with me.
 Ok, with Brazil then because he fell for me long before that.
 Hopefully.

 Jokes apart, coxinha is Brazilians favorite snack, myself included, and it’ll become yours too.
-It basically is a chicken croquette, which sometimes is also filled with cheese.
+It basically is a deep-fried chicken croquette, which sometimes is also filled with cheese.

 Tasty.
 Delectable.
 Perfect.
 Love it.